 - Guidelines on decommissioning, demolition, and disposal

 Your manual also should contain guidelines for facility access, facility security, and environmental controls.
-Finally, every employee should have a hard copy or digital copy of the O&M manual for easy reference.
+Finally, every employee should have a hard copy or, preferably, a digital copy of the O&M manual for easy reference.

-Organizations should develop O&M manuals that provide clarity and encourage employees to be productive.
-The manuals and the information in them should be derived from critical departments’ input, such as product development and testing, operations, projects, maintenance, and customer service.
+Organizations should develop O&M manuals to provide clear standard operating procedures.
+The manuals and the information in them should be derived from critical departments’ input, such as product development and testing; operations, maintenance, and customer service.
 They should factor in feedback from all stakeholders.
 Lastly, organizations should use digital tools to develop O&M manuals that can be easily updated to reflect facilities and equipment changes.

 Ready to create your first O&M manual?
 Check out MaintainX.
 It’s free and a great place to start!